influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/cli_client.md

 ```

 This form of the `define` command requires a new or existing task identifier
 provided immediately after the `define` token.
-If the identifier does not yet
-exist in Kapacitor a new task will be created.
-If the identifier already exists
-the existing task will be updated.
-The required template to be used is identified
+If the identifier does not yet exist in Kapacitor, a new task will be created.
+If the identifier already exists, the existing task will be updated.
-with the `-template` argument.
-The target database and retention policy
-identified by the argument `-dbrp` is also required as is a path to the file
-containing variable definitions identified by the `-var` argument.
-The
+The required template to be used is identified with the `-template` argument.
+The target database and retention policy identified by the argument `-dbrp` is also required as is a path to the file containing variable definitions identified by the `-var` argument.
-optional boolean argument `-no-reload` will prevent reloading the task into
+The optional boolean argument `-no-reload` will prevent reloading the task into
 memory.
 The default behavior is to reload an updated task.

 **Example 31: Defining a new task - from template**